Dr Ho Siew Hong

 Infertility is generally determined as the inability to naturally conceive a child.
 If you've been trying to have a baby for over a year without success, your doctor might start talking to you about infertility.

-The World Health Organisation believes that male infertility is largely underestimated, and that infertility in general affects a significant portion of the world’s population.
+The World Health Organisation (WHO) believes that male infertility is largely underestimated, and that infertility in general affects a significant portion of the world's population.

 Here are some of the most common conditions affecting male fertility.